tonethar/IGME-330-Master/notes/node-and-web-services.md

 - **npm** is the package (i.e. "library") manager for JavaScript
   - https://www.npmjs.com

-To see if you already have these installed on your computer, type the following in the console:
+To see if you already have node and npm installed on your computer, type the following in the console:

 ```js
 node -v